-Dr. Robert A. Levy became Chairman of the Cato Institute, a nonpartisan public policy research foundation headquartered in Washington, D.C., in September 2008.
-Prior to assuming the chairmanship, Levy was a Senior Fellow in Constitutional Studies at the Cato Institute, which was founded in 1977 and which seeks to broaden the parameters of public policy debate to allow consideration of more options that are consistent with the traditional American principles of limited government, individual liberty, and peace.
+Dr. Robert A. Levy is chairman of the board of directors at the Cato Institute.
+Dr. Levy is also a director of the Institute for Justice, the Foundation for Government Accountability, and the Forum Club of Southwest Florida.
+Prior to assuming the chairmanship, Dr. Levy was a Senior Fellow in Constitutional Studies at the Cato Institute, which was founded in 1977 and which seeks to broaden the parameters of public policy debate to allow consideration of more options that are consistent with the traditional American principles of limited government, individual liberty, and peace.

 Prior to joining Cato in 1997, Dr. Levy's career in business began with his graduating with a Ph.D. in business in 1966 and founding CDA Investment Technologies, Inc., a major provider of financial information and software.
 Dr. Levy served as chief executive officer of CDA until 1991 when he left the company to obtain a law degree at George Mason University.
 While in law school, Dr. Levy was chief articles editor of the George Mason Law Review.
 Upon graduating from the law school in 1994, Dr. Levy clerked for Judge Royce C. Lamberth on the U.S. District Court in Washington, D.C., and for Judge Douglas H. Ginsburg on the U.S. Court of Appeals for the District of Columbia Circuit.